howhowlin1996/c-primerpractice/ch6/note.md

 ##### Function return type can't be array type, we use pointer to substitute it.

-##### Automatic objects:Objects that exist only while a block is executing.After execution exists a block, the values of them in the block are undefined.(i.e. parameters)
+##### Automatic objects:Objects that exist only while a block is executing.After execution exists a block, the values of them in the block are undefined.(e.g parameters)
 ##### Automatic objects corresponding to the function parameters are initialized by the arguments passed to the function.

 ## Local static objects: